marniks7/chaos-catalog/54-kpt-pkg-get-with-krmignore/README.md

 Result: **failed**

-Reason: .krmignore doesn't help with that. no idea if it should
+Reason: .krmignore doesn't help with that. no idea if it should, see [.result](.result)

 Command:
 ```